Recurring Revenue: Types, Formula, and How to Improve It

 You need to invest more time into price optimization because it can impact your company’s bottom line by 12.7%, compared to acquisition and retention.

-If you want to increase your revenue, increase your prices as your business grows.
+If you want to increase your sales and your revenue, increase your prices as your business grows.
 Some customers will not be happy about it, but there will be those who will not bat an eye with a minimum increase because they cannot live without your product anymore.

 Stormpulse increased its pricing by 10x and had great results.